-Creamy mashed kabocha squash makes for a healthful side dish during the fall and winter months.
+Creamy Kabocha Squash Mash makes for a healthful paleo and vegan side dish during the fall and winter months.
 Easy to prepare and only a few ingredients required!

 PLUS, kabocha squash is full of Vitamins A, C, and B6 + natural sugars.
 So there is that.
 It’s nature’s healthy dessert.

 This silly easy side dish only requires four ingredients (five if you count salt), and takes no time at all to prepare.

 All you do is cut the kabocha squash in half, drizzle the flesh with olive oil, and roast it in the oven for 45 to 55 minutes or until the squash is very tender when poked with a fork.

 Once roasted, just mash everything up in a bowl and serve.